 Mr. David Danziger is a Chartered Professional Accountant with over 30 years of experience in audit, accounting and management consulting and has over 25 years of experience in the resources sector.
-He is currently the Senior Vice President, Assurance and the National Leader of Public Companies at MNP LLP, Chartered Professional Accountants, Canada's fifth largest accounting firm.
+He was the Senior Vice President, Assurance and the National Leader of Public Companies at MNP LLP, Chartered Professional Accountants, Canada's fifth largest accounting firm, until his retirement in 2023.
+Since then, Mr. Danziger serves as a Senior Advisor Consultant at MNP LLP.
 Mr. Danziger has extensive experience in advising public and private companies in North America on significant public markets transactions, complex accounting and regulatory matters, and draws on many years of experience serving as a director for many publicly listed companies on the Toronto Stock Exchange, TSX-V, Canadian Securities Exchange and NYSE.
 He is also a member of the advisory committee to the TSX-V, a past member of the Ontario Securities Commission's Advisory Committee on Small and Medium Sized Enterprises, as well as a past member of the CPA/PDAC Taskforce on IFRS for Mining.
-David graduated from the University of Toronto with a Bachelor of Commerce and is a Chartered Professional Accountant, qualifying as a Chartered Accountant in 1983.
+Mr. Danziger graduated from the University of Toronto with a Bachelor of Commerce and is a Chartered Professional Accountant, qualifying as a Chartered Accountant in 1983.